Read chapters

 "Congratulations on your debut."

-Catherine saw an almost roll of his eyes, which he stopped in time with surprising control.
+Catherine saw him almost roll his eyes, which he stopped in time with surprising control.

-She felt flustered at her inability to speak to him with more than a few words.
+She felt flustered by her inability to speak to him beyond a few words.
 Unfortunately, before she could answer, her mother intervened.

-"Oh, milord, she is delighted to be out, a dream come true.
+"Oh, my lord, she is delighted to be out, a dream come true.
 You enjoy yourself, do you not, my dear Catherine?"
 Without waiting for an answer, she turned back to the lord.
 "Is she not lovely, my lord?
 And very good-natured, too…"

 "Mama, please!"
-Cathrine blushed deep red in horror.
+Catherine blushed a deep red in horror.

-His lordship was taken aback – not so much for the matron's manipulation as he had seen that enough.
+His lordship was taken aback, not so much for the matron's manipulation as he had seen that enough.
 It was Miss Berrington's reaction to her mother's words.
-She was truly mortified, he thought.
-Her eyes rounded like saucers – it was not fake modesty.
 How interesting!

-"Mrs Berrington, I would hear your daughter's thoughts to my question if I may."
-He said this all the way, looking at Catherine.
+"Mrs. Berrington, I would hear your daughter's thoughts on my question if I may."
+He said this all the while, looking at Catherine.

-Mrs Berrington, rather than feeling chastised, gracefully moved back to her husband, a satisfied smile on her face.
+Mrs. Berrington, rather than feeling chastised, graciously returned to her husband with a satisfied smile.

-He made a show of adjusting his lorgnette and looked at Catherine with seeming contempt.
+He made a show of adjusting his lorgnette and looked at Catherine with what seemed like contempt.

 Catherine huffed inside as he played with his silly glasses.